History of Firehall #6

 Interested in knowing more about Firehall #6?

-The historical Firehall #6 is located at 1111 Memorial Dr. N.W. surrounding by Poppy Plaza.
+The historical Firehall #6 is located at 1111 Memorial Dr. N.W. surrounded by Poppy Plaza.
 The current operational Fire Station No.6 is located at 360 8 St. S.W.